-Mustard baked salmon and roasted asparagus is a great quick and easy gluten-free, paleo sheet pan dinner you can have on the table in 15 minutes.
-This easy baked salmon recipe takes just 5 ingredients and it's keto and Whole30 friendly!
+Mustard baked salmon and roasted asparagus is a great quick and easy sheet pan dinner you can have on the table in 15 minutes.
+This easy baked salmon recipe takes just 5 ingredients and it's gluten-free, keto, paleo, and Whole30 friendly!

 This recipe is incredibly simple and one of my go-to meals when I don't have time to cook.
 I can get this mustard crusted salmon with roasted asparagus on the table in just 15 minutes using one sheet pan and 5 ingredients.
 It's faster—and healthier—than ordering take out.

 Make a salad with a quick keto and Whole30 dressing while the fish is in the oven and you've got an easy paleo, Whole30, keto salmon dinner.
 Super fast, super easy, and amazingly delicious!

 Easy Baked Salmon

 I love this baked salmon for a weeknight dinner because it's so simple.
 You literally spread the mustard on the salmon and put it in the oven.
 It could not be easier.
 And it works with fresh salmon or salmon that you quick thaw.
 If you have individually frozen wild salmon fillets in the freezer, just pop them in a bowl of cold water to thaw before baking.
 Once they are thawed, pat them dry and proceed with the rest of the recipe instructions.